-The equipment inventory evidenced that the practice has two intra-oral x-ray machines.
+The equipment inventory evidenced that the practice has five surgeries, each of which has an intra-oral x-ray machine.

-The arrangements regarding radiology and radiation safety were reviewed during the most recent RQIA inspection undertaken in December 2022.
+The arrangements regarding radiology and radiation safety were reviewed during the most recent RQIA inspection undertaken in October 2021.
 The appointed radiation protection advisor (RPA) must undertake a critical examination and acceptance test of all new x-ray equipment; thereafter the RPA must complete a quality assurance test every three years as specified within the legislation.
-Mrs Irvine confirmed that no new radiology equipment had been installed since the previous RQIA inspection and a quality assurance visit was not due to be undertaken therefore the radiation safety file was not reviewed as part of this inspection.
+Mr Hughes confirmed that no new radiology equipment had been installed since the previous RQIA inspection and a quality assurance visit was not due to be undertaken therefore the radiation safety file was not reviewed as part of this inspection.

-A copy of the local rules was on display near the x-ray machine and appropriate staff had signed to confirm that they had read and understood these.
+A copy of the local rules was on display near each x-ray machine and appropriate staff had signed to confirm that they had read and understood these.
 The dental team demonstrated sound knowledge of radiology and radiation safety including the local rules and associated practice.